 Are hallucinogens addictive when used on a regular basis?
 This really depends on the type of drug, but it helps to keep in mind that any drug capable of altering the brain’s chemical makeup holds some potential for abuse and addiction.

-Call our toll-free helpline at 800-609-2774 for information on rehab programs that treat hallucinogen abuse and addiction.
+Call our toll-free helpline at 800-609-2774 (Who Answers?) for information on rehab programs that treat hallucinogen abuse and addiction.

 What most distinguishes hallucinogens from other drug types is their ability to alter a person’s mood and perceptions of the surrounding environment.
 In this respect, some hallucinogens produce full-blown hallucinations while others may only distort one’s sense of time and space.
 LSD, a drug that best represents the hallucinogen drug group, produces a range of effects depending on the dosage amount taken.